 By Rick Steves and Pat O'Connor

-Smaller and prettier than Belfast, and with a richer history, the pivotal city of Derry offers a compelling glimpse at Northern Ireland, past and present.
+Smaller and prettier than Belfast, and with a richer history, the historically pivotal city of Derry offers a compelling glimpse at Northern Ireland, past and present.

-Most of the sights of this compact city can be covered easily on foot.
-Clamber up on the squat old city walls for a walk through Derry's history.
+Start a Derry visit by clambering up on the squat old city walls for a walk through Derry's history.
 The English, who brought English settlers to Derry in the early 17th century, built the walls to protect their settlers and keep out the native Irish.
 The Irish ended up with the less desirable rocky or boggy land (sowing the seeds of the modern-day Troubles).

-Pat O'Connor is the co-author of Rick Steves' Ireland guidebook.
+Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.